 - Indicate the minimum requirements needed to earn credit.

 Performance improvement, or professional enrichment, activities allow medical providers to claim credit for partaking in other medical education experiences and activities.
 Professional enrichment activities include independent exam preparation and informal self-learning activities, such as a clinical professional club.

-These activities are designed to help providers improve targeted aspects of their practice through a 3-stage, evidence-based program.
+These activities are designed to help providers improve targeted aspects of their practice through a three-stage, evidence-based program.
 Individuals or groups of medical professionals first assess their current practice using identified performance measures.
 In the next stage, they learn about new specific performance measures and apply them over an interval of time.
-In the last stage, participants re-evaluate and reflect on their performance in the second stage, comparing their assessment in the first stage.
+In the last stage, participants re-evaluate and reflect on their performance in the second stage, comparing it to their assessment in the first stage.

 Speaker credit, or “learning from teaching,” gives advanced healthcare professionals the opportunity to earn CME credit for speaker preparation.
 The credit is to recognize the learning occurring when the provider prepares to teach, not for presenting the information.
 Speakers can only claim credit once for a single accredited activity.

 Speaker credit is tabulated differently than other activities.
 For instance, the AMA uses a 2:1 learning-from-teaching ratio when determining how much a speaker’s credit is worth.
 If a speaker presents at a live conference for one hour, they will have earned two AMA PRA Category 1 credits.